jperveg/podcaster/README.md

 The purpose of this application is to provide a solution to the problem posed by Zara.com.

+Possible improvements:

+- Apply [react-virtualized](https://www.npmjs.com/package/react-virtualized) for table and listing.
+This way there would be less rows loaded in the DOM.

+* State handling could be avoided by using context api instead of Redux

 ## Step-by-step instructions for operation

 1. Run `npm install` to install dependencies and configuration